thmxv/tx-lang-cxx/README_building.md

 2) Configuring the project
 3) Building the project

 For the subsequent builds, in case you change the source code, you only need to repeat the last step.

 ### (1) Specify the compiler using environment variables

 By default (if you don't set environment variables `CC` and `CXX`), the system default compiler will be used.

 Conan and CMake use the environment variables CC and CXX to decide which compiler to use.
 So to avoid the conflict issues only specify the compilers using these variables.

 CMake will detect which compiler was used to build each of the Conan targets.
 If you build all of your Conan targets with one compiler, and then build your CMake targets with a different compiler, the project may fail to build.

 <details>
 <summary>Commands for setting the compilers </summary>

-- Debian/Ubuntu/MacOS:
+- Unix like OSs (GNU/Linux, MacOS, BSDs):
     Set your desired compiler (`clang`, `gcc`, etc):
     - Temporarily (only for the current shell)

-		Run one of the followings in the terminal:

         - clang
             CC=clang CXX=clang++
         - gcc
             CC=gcc CXX=g++
     - Permanent:
         Open `~/.bashrc` using your text editor:
             gedit ~/.bashrc

-		Add `CC` and `CXX` to point to the compilers:
+        Add `CC` and `CXX` to point to the compilers: export CC=clang

-			export CC=clang
             export CXX=clang++
         Save and close the file.

 - Windows:
     - Permanent:
         Run one of the followings in PowerShell:
         - Visual Studio generator and compiler (cl)
                 [Environment]::SetEnvironmentVariable("CC", "cl.exe", "User")
                 [Environment]::SetEnvironmentVariable("CXX", "cl.exe", "User")
                 refreshenv
           Set the architecture using [vcvarsall](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=vs-2019#vcvarsall-syntax):
                 vcvarsall.bat x64
         - clang
                 [Environment]::SetEnvironmentVariable("CC", "clang.exe", "User")
                 [Environment]::SetEnvironmentVariable("CXX", "clang++.exe", "User")
                 refreshenv
         - gcc
             [Environment]::SetEnvironmentVariable("CC", "gcc.exe", "User")
             [Environment]::SetEnvironmentVariable("CXX", "g++.exe", "User")
             refreshenv
   - Temporarily (only for the current shell):
             $Env:CC="clang.exe"
             $Env:CXX="clang++.exe"

 </details>

 ### (2) Configure your build

 To configure the project, you could use `cmake`, or `ccmake` or `cmake-gui`.
 Each of them are explained in the following:

 #### (2.a) Configuring via cmake:
 With Cmake directly:

-    cmake -S . -B ./build
+    cmake -S . -B ./out/build

 Cmake will automatically create the `./build` folder if it does not exist, and it wil configure the project.

 Instead, if you have CMake version 3.21+, you can use one of the configuration presets that are listed in the CmakePresets.json file.

     cmake . --preset <configure-preset>
     cmake --build